ZeeshanMukhtar1/GitHub-Lite/README.md

 ## Contributing 🤝

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please [raise an issue](https://github.com/ZeeshanMukhtar1/GitHub-Lite/issues) or submit a pull request.
+If you find any issues or have suggestions for improvements, please [raise an issue](https://github.com/ZeeshanMukhtar1/GitHub-Lite/issues) or submit a [pull request](https://github.com/ZeeshanMukhtar1/GitHub-Lite/pulls).
+We welcome all contributions that help us improve the application.
+Please follow the [Contribution Guidelines](CONTRIBUTING.md) before making a contribution.

 ## Open Source License 📜

 GitHub Lite is an open-source project.
 Feel free to contribute, fork, or use the code as per the terms of the [MIT License](LICENSE).
 Your contributions are valuable and appreciated.

-## Issues and Pull Requests 🤖

-If you encounter any issues or have improvements to suggest, please [raise an issue](https://github.com/ZeeshanMukhtar1/GitHub-Lite/issues) or submit a [pull request](https://github.com/ZeeshanMukhtar1/GitHub-Lite/pulls).
-We welcome your input! 🚀

 ## Contributors 🌟